U.S. Supreme Court Relaunches LinkedIn Offer to Protect Personal Data | ExBulletin

 The question is whether companies can use a federal anti-piracy law called the Computer Fraud and Abuse Act, which prohibits unauthorized access to a computer, to prevent competitors from collecting or “scratching” large amounts of data. client from public parts of a website.

-The judges sent the dispute back to the San Francisco-based 9th U.S. Court of Appeals for reconsideration in light of their June 4 ruling thatlimitthe type of behavior that can be criminally prosecuted under the same law.
+The judges sent the dispute back to the San Francisco-based 9th U.S. Court of Appeals for reconsideration in light of their June 4 ruling that limited the type of conduct that can be prosecuted under criminal law under the same law.
 In that case, the judges concluded that a person cannot be guilty of breaking this law if they misuse information on a computer to which they are authorized to access.
+Read more

 The LinkedIn case underscores the growing importance of personal data on the Internet and the ability of businesses to leverage that information, while raising questions about who can control and use an individual’s data – and for what purpose.